v3io/iguazio_api_examples/taxi_nosql/Nuclio/README.md

-# nuclio example
+# Nuclio Example

-A nuclio GO function
+A Nuclio GO function that

-  Accepting a driver event
+- Accepts a driver event.

-  Writing the event to a KV table using the data frame like API
+- Writes the event to a NoSQL ("KV") table using the DataFrame-like API.

-The function should be deployed to nuclio instance
+The function should be deployed to a Nuclio instance.

-The Python script will push driver's events through the Nuclio function
+The Python script will push driver events through the Nuclio function.

-    The BASE_URL should be edited according to the Nuclio function IP and port
+The `BASE_URL` should be edited according to the Nuclio function IP and port.